tqdm/tqdm/README.rst

           Parameters
           ----------
-          total  : int, optional.
+          total  : int or float, optional.
 Total to use for the new bar.
           """

       def set_description(self, desc=None, refresh=True):